 Finance directorate

 The directorate leads ICB and ICS system financial planning, budgeting, and arrangements for financial delegation throughout the organisation.
-They are responsible for supporting the prudent management of financial resources, financial governance and promoting and monitoring programmes of efficiencies and activities that enhance financial value.
-The directorate are responsible for ensuring that all statutory financial reporting (including the ICB annual accounts) are completed.
-The team are also responsible for ensuring compliance with statutory financial duties, managing financial risks across the ICB and for reporting to the Board and regulatory agencies.
+The directorate is responsible for supporting the prudent management of financial resources, financial governance and promoting and monitoring programmes of efficiencies and activities that enhance financial value.
+The directorate is responsible for ensuring that all statutory financial reporting (including the ICB annual accounts) are completed.
+The team is also responsible for ensuring compliance with statutory financial duties, managing financial risks across the ICB and for reporting to the Board and regulatory agencies.

 As part of the Finance directorate, an estates function undertakes a strategic role in the planning and optimisation of SEL estate, supporting NHS capital expenditure programmes and responding on behalf of the ICB on major planning proposals.